AravRaja/ScotlandYard/README.md

 # Scotland Yard Game - University of Bristol Coursework

-This repository contains my implementation of the *Scotland Yard* board game in Java, developed as part of my University of Bristol coursework.
-The primary structure of the game was laid out by UoB, and my main task was to develop the `GameStateFactory` to manage and update game states efficiently.
+This repository contains our implementation of the *Scotland Yard* board game in Java, developed as part of our University of Bristol coursework.
+The primary structure of the game was laid out by UoB, and our main task was to develop the `GameStateFactory` to manage and update game states efficiently.
 The project emphasizes the use of  design patterns, such as the *Observer* and *Visitor* patterns, to handle real-time game interactions and state updates.

 ## Features
 - **GameStateFactory**: Manages the state of the game, handling player moves and transitions as the game progresses.